AdonisCode73/TaskManagerPlus/README.md

 - Real-time metrics for hardware

 ## Motivation
-My motivation for this was largely just for fun but also some curiosity about hardware monitoring.
+My motivation for this was largely just for fun but also some curiosity about hardware monitoring and as a means of improving my C++ ability.

 ## 3rd Party Tools / APIs
 - ADLX